-Supreme Court won’t stop climate change lawsuit
+High court declines to extend halt to climate change lawsuit

 The federal government under the Obama and Trump administrations has tried repeatedly to get the case dismissed since it was filed in 2015.

-WASHINGTON (AP) — The Supreme Court is declining for now to stop a lawsuit filed by young activists who say the government isn’t doing enough to prevent climate change.
+WASHINGTON (AP) — The Supreme Court on Friday declined for now to stop a lawsuit filed by young activists who say the government isn’t doing enough to prevent climate change.
+But the high court told the Trump administration that the government can still petition a lower court to dismiss the case as the government had asked the high court to do.

-The Supreme Court said Friday it would not extend an order it had previously entered temporarily stopping the case from going forward.
-Trial in the case had been scheduled to begin Oct.
-29 in Eugene, Oregon, before the high court temporarily stopped the case.
+Trial in the case had been scheduled to begin earlier this week in Eugene, Oregon, but the Supreme Court temporarily halted the trial earlier this month.
+On Friday evening, the high court declined to extend the temporary halt to the case.
+The court said in a three-page, unsigned order that ordinarily the request the government made to the justices for the case to be dismissed has to be made to a lower court first.
+The high court said “adequate relief may be available” from the U.S. Court of Appeals for the 9th Circuit.
+That court has previously declined requests to dismiss the case at earlier stages.

+The Supreme Court also didn’t rule out bringing the case back to the justices after the appeals court rules.
 Justice Clarence Thomas and Justice Neil Gorsuch said they would have extended the halt to the case.

+The case against the government was brought by 21 young people, ages 11 to 22, who argue that government officials have known for more than 50 years that carbon pollution from fossil fuels was causing climate change and that policies on oil and gas deprive them of life, liberty and property.
+A lawyer for the young people, Julia Olson, did not immediately return telephone or email messages requesting comment Friday evening.

 Most Read Nation & World Stories